Mud Bay Logging Company: Operations

 Operations were in the Mud Bay, Thurston County, Washington area, harvesting timber from the Black Hills, hauling it out by logging railroad, and rafting the timber by water from a Mud Bay log dump to mills on Puget Sound.
-The railroad ran west from Mud Bay to Summit Lake, about halfway to McCleary, Washington.
-By 1918, in the Black Hills, the line run as far south as section 20 or 27 of township 17 north, range 3 west—almost as far as Littlerock.
+The railroad ran west from Mud Bay to Summit Lake, about halfway to McCleary, Washington; and south through the Black Hills as far as section 20 or 27 of township 17 north, range 3 west (almost as far as Littlerock) and operated at least four logging camps in the north and northeast portions of Black Hills.